Medicine Wheel, Wyoming

 Geology of Medicine Wheel

 The geology of the site is what makes it so magical, inspiring, and unique.
 Medicine Wheel is situated near the northwestern end of one of America's biggest single mountain ranges, the Bighorns.
 The bedrock there is an unusually white dolomite called the Bighorn Formation, and the area is pervaded by joints (fractures) that shape the rock into towers and cliffs that stimulate the imagination.

 Both the east and west sides of the Bighorn Mountains are gigantic folds that formed while the thick block of Earth's crust was being uplifted by thrust faults.
-That mountain-building event is called the Laramide orogeny, after the Laramie Mountains.
+That mountain-building event is called the Laramide orogeny, after a place it is well displayed, the Laramie Mountains.
 It formed mountains unique in North America because the uplift is so thick, involving most of the crust.
 Most of the mountains in Wyoming, Colorado, and eastern Utah formed during this event including the Wind River, Beartooth, Gros Ventre, Uinta, Colorado front range, Sawtooth Range, San Juans, and the San Rafael Swell.

 Thrust faults on both sides of the Bighorns uplifted the crust by about 10 km (over 32,000 feet)!
 The sedimentary rocks were folded above where the thrust faults died out.
 (Wyoming Geological Survey image)

 East of Lovell, the fold on the western flank of the Bighorns is well exposed.
 The rock layers on the mountain tops are nearly horizontal, while the triangular foothills indicate nearly vertical layers.
 The hinge of the fold has been eroded away.

 Here's a panorama of the mountain front east of Lovell, showing the eroded fold.